 6. What are the different AGGREGATE functions in SQL and what do they do?

 An AGGREGATE function checks the values from multiple columns and returns a single value based on the requested operation.
-You can list and describe the seven major types of AGGREGATE functions like SUM(), COUNT() and AVG().
+List and describe the seven major types of AGGREGATE functions like SUM(), COUNT() and AVG().